Ben Guillory, Robey's Producing Artistic Director, provides scene study for actors serious about taking their craft to the next level.

 Three ten-week sessions are held each year.
 The workshops meet Monday evenings at The Raven Playhouse in North Hollywood.

-The Robey Theatre Company's second session of Advance Scene Study 2013 begins Monday, May 27th, 2013 at the Raven Playhouse located at 5233 Lankershim Blvd. in North Hollywood (Magnolia is the cross street).
+The Robey Theatre Company's fall session of Advance Scene Study 2013 begins Monday, September 30th, 2013 at the Raven Playhouse located at 5233 Lankershim Blvd. in North Hollywood (Magnolia is the cross street).
 Workshop time is 7-10pm.
-The workshop ends Monday August 5th, 2013.
+The workshop ends Monday December 9th, 2013.

 The process begins with a 7pm Orientation at the Raven Playhouse.
 You'll meet the other actors; match scene and scene partners.
 Actors will work out the rehearsal schedule and questions will be answered about scene presentation, etc.